DNXEMPIRE-1/CandidAI/README.md

   - Share resources and feedback with fellow interviewers.

 - **Professional Chatbot**
-  - Chat with Brave Chatbot, fine tuned with job researches.
+  - Chat with CanDid Chatbot, fine tuned with job researches.

 - **Top LinkedIn Jobs**
   - Interviewers can check top LinkedIn jobs directly on our platform.

-## Why Choose Brave?
+## Why Choose CanDid?
 - **Automation**
   - Save time by automating manual tasks.
 Simplify workflows, reduce errors, and focus on what matters.